teamsnap/teamsnap_rb/README.md

 # TeamsnapRb

-TeamsnapRb is a convenient wrapper around the faraday and the collection-json gem that helps you talk to TeamSnap's APIv3.
+TeamsnapRb is a convenient wrapper around the faraday and the conglomerate gem that helps you talk to TeamSnap's APIv3.

 ## Installation